 Considering that the OnePlus 2 had only just been released — and only cost $70 more — and the OnePlus One was still available in many areas of the world, the OnePlus X had a difficult time finding a large audience.
 Although OnePlus never divulged any sales numbers for the X, we can infer that the phone didn’t do that well based on the fact that the “X” line never continued.

 Still, history looks back very kindly on the OnePlus X. With the recent successes of phones like the Google Pixel 4a and the iPhone SE (2020), the OnePlus X was kind of ahead of its time.
-Now, with the launch of the OnePlus Nord, the idea behind the OnePlus X can live on in at least some capacity.
+Now, with the launch of the OnePlus Nord and its related line, the idea behind the OnePlus X can live on in at least some capacity.

 OnePlus X fast facts: